mrgnhnt96/revali/doc-site/docs/constructs/revali_server/context/core/meta.md

 # Meta

-The `Meta` object is a class that is used to store metadata about an object.
+The `Meta` object is a class that is used to associate metadata to an object.
 There are no limitations on where the `Meta` object can be used.
 It can be used on your App, Controller, Methods, and even on your custom return types.

 ## Examples